 Overdraft Privilege Options:

 Overdraft Privilege: Overdraft Privilege is a discretionary service we can add to your personal and business account(s) to cover overdrafts and is subject to the eligibility criteria as explained below.
 With this service, we will strive to pay your overdraft items when presented against insufficient funds.
 Whether overdrafts will be paid is discretionary and we reserve the right not to pay.
 If you are not making regular deposits or your account balance remains consistently overdrawn, the Bank will most likely choose not to pay any overdrafts.
-When Community First pays overdraft items for you, you will be charged an Overdraft/Returned Item Fee, as set in the current Fee Schedule.
+When Community First pays overdraft items for you, you will be charged an Overdraft/Returned Item Fee, as set in the current Fee Schedule for each item that is presented up to five (5) per day for a maximum amount of $175.
+Both the amount of the overdraft items and all applicable fees, including but not limited to the $35.00 Overdraft/Returned Item Fee, are included in this limit.
 All deposits to overdrawn accounts are applied to the negative balance.

 Overdraft Privilege Plus: Overdraft Privilege Plus is a discretionary service we can add to your personal accounts to cover overdrafts for ATM and one-time debit card transactions.
 Use of Overdraft Privilege Plus is subject to the eligibility criteria as explained below.
 With this service, we will strive to pay your overdraft items when presented against insufficient funds.
 Whether overdrafts will be paid is discretionary and we reserve the right not to pay.
 Overdraft Privilege Plus requires you to Opt-in to take advantage of this option.
 This service is covered by the Code of Federal Regulations which covers Regulation E and applies to consumer accounts only.